 During this time, the team has excelled statistically, has finished near the top in several defensive categories, and was one of the nation’s leaders in fewest turnovers per game.
 The 2012-13 team also led the league in scoring at close to 80 points per game.

-Individually, several players over the past 10 seasons have been honored as all-conference players.
+Individually, several players over the past 12 seasons have been honored as all-conference players.
 Two of those (Mitchell Meyer and Michael Case) were finalists for the league’s Player of the Year Award, and in 2016-17, Wes McKinney was named the league’s top player as well as an All-American by D3Hoops.
-Cam Fails replicated McKinney's honors in 2017-18 as well.
-In addition, five players (Meyer, Case, Fails, McKinney and Ryan Nowicki) have joined the 1,000 career-points club.
+Cam Fails replicated McKinney's honors in back-to-back years.
+In addition, six players (Meyer, Case, Fails, McKinney and Ryan Nowicki) have joined the 1,000 career-points club.
 Miller’s team has also had the HCAC Freshman of the Year (V.J.
 Billups and Wes McKinney) in two of the last four seasons.

 Academically, the program has achieved at a high level as well.
 Miller’s expectations are high for how his players will work to reach their potential in the classroom.
 Following the 2011-12 season, Michael Case was the named the program's first-ever Capital One Academic All-American.
 Then in 2016-17 and 2017-18, McKinney earned Academic All-American honors by the College Sports Information Directors of America (CoSIDA).
 McKinney was also recognized as a finalist for the prestigious Jostens Trophy in 2017-18, which highlights outstanding men's and women's basketball athletes for their performances in the classroom and on the court.
 In addition, five times a player in the program has been honored with the college's prestigious Most Outstanding Senior Male Athlete Award (Jake Inman, Mitchell Meyer, Michael Case, Wes McKinney and Ryan Nowicki).
 This award is presented annually by the college to the senior male athlete who has best combined to achieve both as an athlete in his sport and in the classroom.